Last updated: May 4, 2026

 What Louisiana property tax relief really looks like

-Start here: Make sure the home has a homestead exemption.
+Start here: Make sure the home has homestead exemption.
 In Louisiana, the biggest senior-specific benefit usually does not come from a rebate check.
 It usually comes from lowering the taxable value of the home or freezing that value in place.

 | Relief type | What it does | Main statewide rule | Where to start |